 The downside of documenting a life journey is that you leave behind evidence of your pains and struggles, making it impossible to bury them into oblivion.
 There are times I wish to forget about living in a country in which I could not prove I belonged.
 But after deportation, my memories are all I have left of that life.

 My writing begins with my search for a “home away from home”, always hopeful but often filled with anger and nostalgia.
 As I pick up the broken pieces of the past to build a future, what drives me today is a desire to belong again.
-To do so, as someone who has never stopped being a migrant, I have taken unconventional views on nationality, identity and the politics of these two, which at times it uncomfortable for you and I. But if you decide to dive in this search with me, in return, you may be discover that you have much more in common with the “other” in surprising ways.
+To do so, as someone who has never stopped being a migrant, I have taken unconventional views on nationality, identity, and the politics of these two, which at times is uncomfortable for you and me.
+But if you decide to dive into this search with me, in return, you may discover that you have much more in common with the “other” in surprising ways.

 This is my personal blog.
 The views expressed on this site are mine alone and not those of my employer.
 For questions about this blog, you can reach me through my Contact page.

 The blog is owned by the author.
 Any material on this site (quotes and partial/full posts) may be republished as long as the content and links are left intact, full and clear credit is given to Mundo Citizen, and a link to the original article is included.

 Special permission needs to be granted in order to republish any modifications to the original content.